ohiofi/code-u-level-2/README.md

 A.I. boosters will sometimes talk about doomsday scenarios in which intelligent robots kill humans.
 There is a shortcut for discussing the probability of A.I. doomsday: p(doom).
 Why?
 It can be useful to those creating the tech because it makes them appear powerful—if not godlike—in their technical creation.
 Doomsday talk can make the tech seem dangerous and cool, and make the doomsayer seem smart and visionary.
 Doomsday can also distract from current-day problems.

+1945, the first room-sized computer, ENIAC (Electronic Numerical Integrator and Computer), is built.

 1948, engineer/mathematician Claude Shannon publishes a paper titled "The Mathematical Theory of Communication" which proposes the first n-gram language models based on Markov’s work.[^1]